 Like prosecuting attorneys, forensic scientists have a much different role in solving a crime than what a law enforcement officer would have.
 Crime lab personnel must work with prosecuting attorneys, defense attorneys and the investigating officers, so they must maintain a high level of objectivity and work to stay away from being biased toward one side or the other.
 In processing evidence and making sure that the validated procedures are followed, however, they are meticulous in their work and very biased toward correct processing.
 This is particularly so in DNA evidence processing because so much is spent on the technology, equipment, materials and training.
 DNA processing is expensive, so getting it right is imperative.

-This type of a scenario is the ideal candidate for the M-Vac collection method as the spray-vacuum combination can penetrate deeper into the fibers and apply sufficient force to pull the DNA material out of the shirt.
-Studies and real world experience have shown that the M-Vac collects 5-10X more than the traditional collection methods in touch DNA cases like the one described here, so utilizing the robust collection of an M-Vac, even after another method failed, can often times collect sufficient DNA material to generate a viable DNA profile.
-Forensic scientists that have access and utilize an M-Vac System have shown they can produce DNA profiles from cases that may otherwise never get solved.
+This type of a scenario is the ideal candidate for the M-Vac® collection method as the spray-vacuum combination can penetrate deeper into the fibers and apply sufficient force to pull the DNA material out of the shirt.
+Studies and real world experience have shown that the M-Vac® collects 5-10X more than the traditional collection methods in touch DNA cases like the one described here.
+Therefore, utilizing the robust collection of an M-Vac®, even after another method failed, can often times collect sufficient DNA material to generate a viable DNA profile.
+Forensic scientists who utilize an M-Vac® System have shown they can produce DNA profiles from cases that may otherwise never get solved.